WebexSamples/webex-contact-center-api-samples/graphql-powerbi-sample/README.md

-## Integrating Webex Contact Center with Microsoft Power BI -
+## Integrating Webex Contact Center with Microsoft Power BI

-### Sample Spring Boot Application to Execute GraphQL Search API calls
+### Executing GraphQL Search API calls using Spring Boot

-This is a sample web application to convert the Webexcc qraphql search API string into a spring boot web application for external reporting sources such as Microsoft's Power BI.
+This is a sample web application to convert the WebexCC GraphQL search API string into web connector endpoint for external reporting sources such as Microsoft's Power BI.
+It uses a simple Spring Boot web application to expose a controller for the endpoint used by Power BI.

 The application can be modified, enhanced or extended to fit the use cases required.